MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfinventory/functions/pfinventorydeleteinventoryitemsasync.md

 ## Remarks

+This API is available on all platforms.
 Given an entity type, entity identifier and container details, will delete the entity's inventory items.
 When the asynchronous task is complete, call [PFInventoryDeleteInventoryItemsGetResultSize](pfinventorydeleteinventoryitemsgetresultsize.md) and [PFInventoryDeleteInventoryItemsGetResult](pfinventorydeleteinventoryitemsgetresult.md) to get the result.

 ## Requirements